-We believe that it’s our collective interest to take a proactive approach to nurturing the talents and values that will lead us tomorrow.
-That’s why Creative Dundee is launching the second phase of Fabric – a creative leadership programme for the city – which aims to build a collective intelligence for Dundee’s thriving creative sector and requires to be driven by people who are actively interested in the direction of the city.
+We believe that it’s in our collective interest to take a proactive approach to nurturing the talent and values that will lead us to tomorrow.
+That’s why Creative Dundee has launched the second phase of Fabric – a creative leadership programme for the city – which aims to build a collective intelligence for Dundee’s thriving creative sector and requires to be driven by people who are actively interested in the direction of the city.

 In 2016, Creative Dundee started a new peer project Fabric Dundee bringing creative practitioners and businesses together to strategically develop the future of the creative sector in the city and benefit those living, studying and working in and around the city.
 This first phase aimed to support Dundee’s active community in drafting a creative industries strategy for the city, by involving those who will be impacted by it.
 Read more about the process and findings from the discussions here.